OpenNebula/marketplace-docs/source/service/overview.rst

 For the service appliances downloaded from the OpenNebula Marketplace, this stage was already done during the image build.

-It's responsible for configuration of the package repositories, installation of all required packages, and download anything the service would need for the proper start.
+It's responsible for configuration of the package repositories, installation of all required packages, and download of everything the service would need for the proper start.
 Service isn't started nor configured, it's left on the next stages which run on the very first run in the users' environment.

 **Example steps:** install Apache, MySQL, download and extract WordPress